VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 7. Events that report when conferences have been created, updated, and published.

-> **BharathPersona:** Some of the events raised from the Conference
+> **BharathPersona:** Some of the events that the Conference Management
-> Management bounded context are coarse-grained and contain multiple
+> bounded context raises are coarse-grained and contain multiple
 > fields.
 Remember that Conference Management is a CRUD-style bounded
 > context and does not raise fine-grained domain-style events.
 For more
 > information, see